brefphp/bref/docs/installation.md

 ```
 composer require mnapoli/bref
 ```
+> Notice: For running the latest version of Bref, you must have installed PHP 7.2.

 The `bref` command line tool can now be used by running `vendor/bin/bref` in your project.